 - Which prevent or seriously prejudice achievement of a principal objective. - Where additional funding has had to be sought in order to resolve it. - Which result in material impact on the accounts. - Which the Head of Internal Audit (OPCC West Yorkshire) has specifically highlighted in the annual audit opinion. - Which attracts significant public interest and damages the reputation of the PCC. - Which result in formal action being taken by the OPCC Chief Financial Officer or the Monitoring Officer.

-Using the above criteria, there are two significant issues:
+Using the above criteria, there are four significant issues for the OPCC, all of which have plans in place for 2021-22: